CraigStuntz/CraigStuntz.github.io/drafts/2024-06-14-typechecking-0.markdown

 A tutorial should be:

-* Approachable, as in readable by someone without a CS degree
+* Approachable, as in readable by someone without a CS degree.
-* Thorough, as in covering at least the basics of most of what you want a type checker to do
+* Thorough, as in covering at least the basics of most of what you want a type checker to do.
 * Concise.
 There's a place for books like
-  [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/), but someone who just wants to write a type checker to learn about compilers should not have to read and understand a whole college textbook to do so
+  [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/), but someone who just wants to write a type checker to learn about compilers should not have to read and understand a college course to do so.
-* Modern, because type checking has changed in the last 20 years and we don't want to leave out contemporary techniques
+* Modern, because type checking has changed in the last 20 years and we don't want to leave out contemporary techniques.

 The best introduction to type checking, by the above criteria, that I know is called [Checking Dependent Types with Normalization by Evaluation: A Tutorial](https://davidchristiansen.dk/tutorials/nbe/),